Ministry of Education (India): National Institutional Ranking Framework (NIRF)

 In April 2016, Ministry of Human Resource Development published the first list of rankings of Indian colleges under National Institutional Ranking Framework.
 The entire ranking exercise involved NBA, All India Council for Technical Education, UGC, Thomson Reuters, Elsevier and INFLIBNET (Information & Library Network) centre.
 The ranking framework was launched in September 2015.
 All 122 centrally-funded institutions – including all central universities, IITs and IIMs – participated in the first round of ranking.

-List of Ministers

-The Minister of Education, formerly the Minister of Human Resources Development (1985-2020), is the head of the Ministry of Education and one of the cabinet ministers of the Government of India.